 What makes the Bend Academy so unique?

-Emily Rose began her education in fine art at Pratt Institute, focusing on human anatomy and painting.
+Emily Rose began her education in fine art at Pratt MWP, focusing on human anatomy and painting.
 Ensuing her time at Pratt, she spent ten years studying art, design, business and agriculture throughout Africa, the Americas, and Asia.
 During her years of self-education, she became involved in various business endeavors from international exportation and music promotion to designing, building and operating food production farms throughout Oregon.

 Emily Rose - Assistant Director